Articled clerk

-Articled clerk is a title used in Commonwealth countries for one who is studying to be an accountant or a lawyer.
-In doing so, they are put under the supervision of someone already in the profession, now usually for two years, but previously three to five years was common.
-This can be compared as being an intern for a company.
-Trainees are required to sign a contract agreeing to the terms of being an articled clerk, known as "articles of clerkship", committing to a fixed period of employment.
+An articled clerk in Commonwealth countries is studying to be an accountant or a lawyer under the supervision of someone already in the profession, now usually for two years, but previously three to five years was common.
+This is similar to an intern for a company.
+Trainees sign articles of clerkship, a contract committing them to a fixed period of employment.
 Wharton's Law Lexicon defines an articled clerk as "a pupil of a solicitor, who undertakes, by articles of clerkship, continuing covenants, mutually binding, to instruct him in the principles and practice of the profession".
-The contract is with a specific partner in the firm and not with the firm as a whole.
+The contract is with a specific partner, not with the firm as a whole.

 Nowadays, some professions in some countries prefer to use the term "students" or "trainees" (e.g., a trainee solicitor) and the articles of clerkship "training contracts" through process of Experiential Education.

 Apprentice architects can also be articled.
 Henry Percy Adams articled to Brightwen Binyon (1846-1909), architect.